Director of PC(USA) Washington Office has ideas, including act local, get to know police and run for office

 Tags: act local, advocacy, advocate, end cash bail, gender & racial justice, get to know the police, office of public witness, protests, Rev. Jimmie Hawkins, run for office, social justice

-Ministries: Office of Public Witness, Matthew 25 in the PC(USA): A bold vision and invitation, Compassion, Peace and Justice, Gender & Racial Justice
+Ministries: Office of Public Witness, Matthew 25 in the PC(USA): Join the Movement, Compassion, Peace and Justice, Gender, Racial and Intercultural Justice